-Abstracts of faculty grants 2011
+Abstracts of school grants 2011

 Adolescent Rural Cohort Study; Hormones, Health, Education, Environments and Relationships: The ARCHER Study

 Prof A. Bauman, Prof R. Booy, Prof D. Bennett, A/Prof N. Brown, Dr C. M. Chow, Prof R. Cumming, Prof G. Fulcher, Dr C. Hawke, Prof P. Hazell, Prof D. Handelsman, A/Prof R. Ivers, Dr P. Kelly, Prof A. Martin, A/Prof G. Morgan, Mrs K. Paxton, Dr M. Rawsthorne, Dr R. Skinner, Dr J. Starling & Prof K. Steinbeck

 The ARCHER study is a longitudinal study to describe the hormonal changes of young people in puberty and determine how these changes interact with individual, family, community and environmental factors to influence health and behaviour.
 It will be the first study to describe the impact of the hormonal changes of puberty on adolescent behaviour and health and will potentially provide information for prevention and early intervention strategies to improve the health and wellbeing of young people and allow them to reach their full potential.
 The study will follow 400 young people aged 10-12 years across Orange and Dubbo, NSW for four years.